wacathedral/wacathedral.github.io/README.md

 ###Flexbox Support for Safari & Firefox
 I made a mixin library  (/assets/sass/1-tools/_flexbox-support.sass).
 It contains all of the flexbox items that I've used so far.
 They seem to be working, but none of them make any difference on iOS Safari or Firefox

+3/30: I got this to work in Firefox at all media sizes by manually adding a size to the +flex mixin.
+Now, for some reason, flex-direction: column doesn't work in Safari iOS 8.
+Need to figure that out.

 #A Note:
 ##[That logo that I designed is not going to stay.
 I'm just messing with using the svg properties in the html doc]